Semantic Network Interpretation: Introduction

-Current network interpretation are largely visualization-based.
-Algorithms like CAM~\cite{Zhou_2016_CVPR} and Grad-CAM~\cite{Selvaraju_2017_ICCV} work by highlighting a region in the image that's important for decision making.
-However, we show in Figure~\ref{fig:overview} that visualization is often inefficient in localizing discriminative parts or providing semantic information for tasks like fine grained recognition.
 Humans, on the other hand, can justify their conclusions using natural language.
-For instance, a knowledgeable person looking at a photograph of a bird might say, "I think this is a Anna's Hummingbird because it has a straight bill, a rose pink throat and crown.
-It's not a Broad-tailed Hummingbird because the later lacks the red crown".
+For instance, a knowledgeable person looking at a photograph of a bird might say, ``I think this is an Anna's Hummingbird because it has a straight bill, and a red throat and crown.
+It's not a Broad-tailed Hummingbird because the latter lacks the red crown.''
 This kind of textual description carries rich semantic information and is easily understandable.
-Natural language is a logical medium in which to ground the interpretation of deep convolutional models.
+Semantic information is a logical medium in which to ground the interpretation of deep convolutional models, serving as a beneficial supplement for the visualization methods.